-According to Agile Manifesto 10 is the maximum number of members an Agile team should have to be fully productive and to ensure that communication in the team easy, or should we say – “agile”?
-That’s what the Scrum Guide calls it anyway.
+According to Agile Manifesto, 10 is the maximum number of members an Agile team should have to be fully productive and ensure that communication in the team is easy, or should we say – “agile”?
+That’s what the Agile Scrum Guide calls it anyway.

-You do not have to look too far in the literature related to team management to find out that 7 is the most common number of people recommended to be working with one manager and that number is considered the “golden middle” when striving to maintain top efficiency when delegating tasks.
+You do not have to look too far in the literature related to team management to find out that 7 is the most common number of people recommended to be working with one manager.
+That number is considered the “golden middle” when striving to maintain top efficiency when delegating tasks and maintaining processes.

 However, the real strength here lies not in numbers (of people in the team), but rather in the friendly and mutually helpful relations between people working in a small, non-competing group.
 Such a group of specialists working in close contact with each other could be compared to a group of friends-enthusiasts involved in creating their own startup.

-Titles and experience, or barriers in communication, have no place here, while informal discussion about problems and open communication most definitely do.
+Titles and experience, or communication barriers, have no place here, while informal discussion about problems and open communication most definitely do.

 The amount of work to be done by particular people is agreed by self estimating one’s own capacity (over a cup of coffee) rather than by assignments, which gets rid of a lot of pressure associated with “delivering and exceeding KPIs” under threat of escalation.

 If we add the Product Owner (usually client appointed) to the mix – a person who can perfectly fit with the Scrum team, identifies with it and becomes its integral member, then the respect for the value of individuals over the tools and processes comes naturally.